 This growth also necessitated the need for more space!
 In February 2013, Bake Me Home moved into a new building in the Mt.
 Washington neighborhood of Cincinnati, Ohio.
 The office portion of the renovations were completed with an incredible volunteer team!
 In the summer of 2013, thanks to funding from more than 120 donors and grants from The Spaulding Foundation and Magnified Giving, the pros completed construction of a kitchen with commercial appliances.
 This 450-square foot space is suitable for hosting volunteer groups, filling hundreds of jars of cookie mix and baking thousands of cookies!

-Bake Me Home’s success is owed to the tremendous dedication of their volunteer “staff” and the Cincinnati community that continues to fill every volunteer need year after year!
+Bake Me Home’s success is owed to their hard working staff, the tremendous dedication of their volunteers and the Cincinnati community that continues to fill every volunteer need year after year!